Terms of Reference (ToR) for a Short-Term assignment

-The Senior Non- Key Expert (SNKE) in the area of renewable energy is expected to provide the following services:
+The Senior NKE in the area of drinking water legislation is expected to provide the following services:

-The SNKE shall provide the following reports by using the templates of the Project:
+The Senior NKE shall provide the following reports by using the templates of the Project:

-– Final Mission Report, no later than 1 week after completion of tasks under this assignment.
-This report will include description of all activities and outputs provided by the SNKE in the context of this assignment.
+– Final Mission Report, no later than 1 week after the completion of tasks under this assignment.
+This report will include a description of all activities and outputs provided by the SNKE in the context of this assignment;

-– A brief interim report – only upon a request of the PLAC III team: TL and/or KE2 Submission of reports:
+– A brief interim report – only upon request of the PLAC III team: TL and/or KE2.

-– Final version of the mission report prepared in the agreed quality shall be submitted to the Team Leader of the Project for a review, comments, and the final approval.
+– Final version of the mission report prepared in the agreed quality shall be submitted to the Team Leader of the Project for review, comments and final approval;

 3.6 Expert input